Water

 @heart_wrench

-Remote work in AI let me do something I thought was a retirement dream: live in my favorite foil spots in the world and train every day.
-I split my time between the Gorge, the Bay, and Puerto Rico - foil meccas where friends from all over converge.
-I'm grateful every day that I don't have to choose between work I love and the water.
+Remote work in AI let me do something I once filed under retirement fantasy: live in my favorite foil spots and train often.
+I split time between the Gorge, the Bay, and Puerto Rico, following wind, swell, and friends from all over.

 Hood River